HULKs/hulk/docs/setup/main_setup.md

 ## Running Webots in external Mode

-To not be fordeced to reload the scene in Webots in case of an updated hulk controller, you can run in webots `webots/worlds/penalized_extern.wbt` and starting the controller with:
+To not be forced to reload the scene in Webots when rebuilding the controller, you can run in webots `webots/worlds/penalized_extern.wbt` and starting the controller with:

 ```sh
 ./pepsi run